mizadri/c_linux/README.md

 # c_linux
-Exercises in c from Architecture of Linux and Android(career subject).
+Exercises in c from Linux and Android Architecture(career subject).